-In more complex situations, a separate build script for the document sources may be given.
-It is invoked with command-line arguments for the document format and the document variant name.
-The script needs to produce corresponding output files, e.g. root.pdf for target format pdf (and default variants).
-The main work can be again delegated to isabelle latex, but it is also possible to harvest generated LATEX sources and copy them elsewhere.
+Isabelle is usually smart enough to create the PDF from the given root.tex and optional root.bib (bibliography) and root.idx (index) using standard LATEX tools.
+Alternatively, document\files in the session ROOT may include an executable build script to take care of that.
+It is invoked with command-line arguments for the document format (pdf) and the document variant name.
+The script needs to produce corresponding output files, e.g. root.pdf for default document variants (the main work can be delegated to isabelle latex).